robin-rpr/calos/doc/clearly-image.rst

 `Extended attributes <https://man7.org/linux/man-pages/man7/xattr.7.html>`_
 (xattrs) are ignored by the build cache by default.
-Cache support for xattrs belonging to unprivileged xattr namespaces (e.g. :code:`user`) can be enabled by specifying the :code:`--xattrs` option or by setting the :code:`CH_XATTRS` environment variable.
-If :code:`CH_XATTRS` is set, you override it with :code:`--no-xattrs`. **Note that extended attributes in privileged xattr namespaces (e.g. :code:`trusted`) cannot be read by :code:`ch-image` and will always be lost without warning.**
+Cache support for xattrs belonging to unprivileged xattr namespaces (e.g. :code:`user`) can be enabled by specifying the :code:`--xattrs` option or by setting the :code:`CLEARLY_XATTRS` environment variable.
+If :code:`CLEARLY_XATTRS` is set, you override it with :code:`--no-xattrs`. **Note that extended attributes in privileged xattr namespaces (e.g. :code:`trusted`) cannot be read by :code:`ch-image` and will always be lost without warning.**